Android Tutorial: Writing your own Content provider

 This is the last part of a three part tutorial on content providers.
-In the first part I covered the common concepts of content providers.
-In the second part I covered how to use content providers as a client.
-If you haven’t read the previous posts you might want to do so now.
+In this post I am going to show you how to write your own content provider.
+I covered the common concepts of content providers in my first post of this series.
+And in the second part I've covered how to use content providers as a client.
+If you haven't read the previous posts you might want to do so now.

 Implementing a content provider involves always the following steps: